simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - then attempts to create new DB in different AZ
     - Aurora Serverless
         - pay per request
+    - Describe using **aws rds describe-db-clusters**
+    - Read replicas have failover priority, Tier 0 > teir 1 ... > tier 15
+- Troubleshooting Autoscaling Groups
+    - Key pair absent
+    - Security Group absent
+    - ASG config not correct
+    - ASG not fount
+    - instance type not supported
+    - AZ no longer supported (this would be very rare!)
+    - EBS volume mapping invalid
+    - ASG service not enabled in account
+    - attempting to attach EBS block device to instance-store AMI
+- Cloud Front and Cache Hit Ratios
+    - Cloudfront is AWS's CDN, distibuted server network that serves cached content based on fastest connection (content cached at 'Edge Locations') - reduces load on orgin server, and reduces latency for end user for cached content
+    - Origin is original content
+    - Distribution is name given to the particular CDN
+    - Cache Hit Ratio is ratio of requests served from Edge Location vs. Origin
+        - Higher the better
+        - Can view it in CloudFront
+        - **Maximise** it by:
+            - Set TTL higher and Cache-Control max-age to ensure cached for as long as possible
+            - Cache based on Query String
+            - Cache based on Cookies
+            - Cache based on Request Headers
+            - Remove Accept-Encoding Header when compression not needed
+            - Serve media content using HTTP

 #### Route 53
 - DNS Resoltion occurs at edge locations